LGBTQ rights in Minnesota: Transgender rights

 Changing legal gender on Minnesota birth certificates and other identity documents does not require undergoing sex reassignment surgery.
 The state will issue a new birth certificate upon receipt of a letter from a physician confirming appropriate clinical treatment for gender transition or a court order for gender change.
 The applicant must also sign a "Birth Certificate Application" form in front of a notary and pay the applicable fee.
 The registrar will issue a new birth certificate and the old certificate will remain confidential.
 The Minnesota Driver and Vehicle Services will update a driver's license or state ID card upon request of the individual.
 No documentation is required.

 Health insurance

 The state's Medicaid policy covers care related to transgender people.
 Minnesota law prohibits health insurance providers from excluding coverage for transgender-specific care or discriminating against transgender patients.

 Legal sex designation

 Since October 2018, Minnesota has allowed an "X" sex descriptor on driver's licences and state ID cards.
 No such option is available for birth certificates.
 The Driver and Vehicle Services will issue an "M", "F", or "X" on a license or state ID upon request of the individual.
 No documentation is required.
-The "X" option can be issued by intersex and non-binary people and people whose sex is ambiguous at birth for example.
+The "X" option can be requested by intersex people, non-binary people, and people whose sex is ambiguous at birth, for example.